PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:18:30
+Last updated: 2024-04-02 18:19:04
-Random Quote: Make the most of yourself, for that is all there is of you. - Ralph Waldo Emerson
+Random Quote: Knowing your own darkness is the best method for dealing with the darkness of other people. - Carl Jung